 What Kinds of Problems are Treated with Dental Restorations?

-- Cavities/Tooth Decay – Cavity filling is by far the most common restorative dentistry procedure.
-The procedure is done to fill the hole created by bacteria on the hard outer layer of the teeth.
-The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite material that is the same color as the tooth.
-These fillings keep the bacteria at bay and prevent continuing to infect the tooth.
+The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite bonding material that is the same color as the tooth.
+These fillings keep the bacteria at bay and prevent continuing to infect the tooth structure.

-- One or Several Missing Teeth – Restorative dentistry can also be used to create a permanent fix for missing teeth.
-Some of the restorative dentistry solutions include dental bridges, dentures, and dental implants.
+Restorative dentistry can also be used to create a permanent fix for missing teeth.
+Some of the solutions include dental bridges, dentures, and dental implants.

-Talking about the dental crown.
-It is made from a variety of restorative dentistry materials.
-It can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.
+Dental crowns are made from a variety of restorative materials.
+They can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.

-This type of restorative dentistry not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.
+This type of restorative procedure not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.

 There are numerous procedures that are categorized under restorative dentistry.
 Depending on your specific dental issues, you may need one or more restorative procedures.

-- Dentures – Dentures are normally an entire arch of teeth.
-It is used when a person has missing teeth or damaged gum tissues.
-As per the patient’s needs, dentures can be partial, full, or implant-supported.
+Dentures are normally an entire arch of teeth.
+These are used when a person has missing teeth or damaged gum tissues.
+As per the patient’s needs, dentures can be partial, full, or implant supported.

 The reason people get restorative dental procedures is because of the many benefits they get when they walk out of the office.

 - Restore Function – What can be better than having strong and well-functioning teeth?
-Restorative dentistry helps to restore the natural function of the teeth.
+Restorative dental procedures can help to restore the natural function of the teeth.
 It often acts as a placeholder, so the other teeth can grow in naturally and correctly

 - Eliminate Pain – For those who have suffered from a tooth infection, you know how painful it is.
-The only way to eliminate teeth-related pain is to cure the diseases by either removing the infection or correcting the problem.
-Restorative dentistry can help you eliminate the pain that you’re going through.
+The only way to eliminate tooth-related pain is to cure the diseases by either removing the infection or correcting the problem.
+Restorative dental services can help you eliminate the pain that you’re going through.

 - Improve Appearance – The structure of your face greatly determines the shape and size of your teeth.
-Restorative dentistry not only improves your teeth’ appearance but your overall facial structure and makes you smile with confidence.
+Restorative dentistry procedures not only improve your teeth’ appearance but your overall facial structure and make you smile with confidence.

-- Preserve Jaw Bone Density – Do you know jaw and teeth are interconnected?
+- Preserve Jawbone Density – Did you know the jaw and teeth are interconnected?
 If you lose a tooth and leave them unattended, the jaw area where the tooth was once held will start to weaken and eventually dissolve.
 Once a jaw is dissolved, a bone graft procedure is required to implant a tooth.
-The benefit of restorative dentistry is it can preserve jaw bone density.
+The benefit of restorative treatment is it can preserve jawbone density.

-- Makes it Easier to Maintain Good Oral Health – With the help of restorative dentistry, your teeth can be placed in order, a gum problem can be cured, a missing or cracked tooth can be restored, and overall makes it easier to maintain good oral health.
+- Makes it Easier to Maintain Good Oral Health – With the help of restorative dentistry, your teeth can be placed in order, a gum problem can be cured, a cracked or missing tooth can be restored, and overall makes it easier to maintain good oral health.
 Keeping your teeth and gums healthy keeps your whole body healthy.

 How Much Does Dental Restoration Cost?